sgladkoff/goldpan/docs/perfectionist.md

 ## Reviewer

-After a job is created, the **Reviewer** is sent an email with the link to new LQA review task.
+After the job is created, the email with the link to new LQA review task is sent to the assigned **Reviewer**.

 As a **Reviewer**, if your account had just been generated, you will be promted to create a new password.
 Then, the **Review** table will be opened in the browser, with the following columns: **Source**, **Target**, **Errors**, and **Reviewed**.
 The **Reviewed** checkbox is set automatically each time any translation error is logged in given translation unit, or manually when the unit is fully reviewed.